Benighter/sat-mobile/README.md

 **Ready to transform your church's member management?** 🚀

-Start by running `npm install && npm run dev` and experience the future of church administration!
+Start by running `npm install && npm run dev` and experience the future of church administration